gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

-The following are the features that have been promoted in this Gradle release.
+There are no promoted features in this release.

 <!--
 ### Example promoted